 Heritage Doncaster is an organisation in transition and transformation.
-This journey began in 2013 with the award of the £976,000 Heritage Lottery Fund Doncaster 1914-18 project, which runs from 2014 to July 2019.
+This journey began in 2013 with the award of the £976,000 Heritage Lottery Fund Doncaster 1914-18 project, which ran from 2014 to July 2019.

 This work has been continued through other grants and service resources – particularly the Arts Council’s Resilience Fund grant which allowed us to develop the service’s volunteering capacity and continue to build on the community engagement of the Doncaster 1914-18 project.
 We have also improved our digital offer and developed skills amongst staff and volunteers with the aid of this grant.

-Through Doncaster 1914-18, Resilience Fund projects, and work with Museums Development Yorkshire, we have been developing our health and well-being offer.
-This year, we received funding from Arts Council England to become a National Portfolio Organisation and this, along with a grant provided by the Esmée Fairbairn Collections Fund, will help us to increase well-being and combat community and individual isolation.
+Through Doncaster 1914-18, Resilience Fund projects, and work with Museums Development Yorkshire, we have been developing our health and wellbeing offer.
+In 2019, we received funding from Arts Council England to become a National Portfolio Organisation.
+This funding, along with a grant provided by the Esmée Fairbairn Collections Fund, helped us to increase wellbeing and combat community and individual isolation.

-Running alongside this work will be the development and opening in 2020 of a brand new building housing the Library, Museum, Gallery, Archive and Local Studies service.
+Running alongside this work is the development of a brand new building housing the Library, Museum, Gallery, Archive and Local Studies service.
+Danum Gallery, Library and Museum is due to open in 2021.
 These are exciting times for Heritage Doncaster as we work with partners to develop into a future-proof, contemporary service and work to improve well-being, develop skills and aspirations, engage with communities and raise the profile of heritage across the borough of Doncaster.